Fleurine is a vocalist with an impressive international resume.

 In the meantime Fleurine's debut Album "Meant

 to be!" had sold so well that she got an offer to record for Universal.
-Fleurine and Brad Mehldau went into the studio in New York in June '99
+Fleurine and Brad Mehldau went into the studio in New York,

 and recorded the fresh material they had just toured in Europe.
 The Album is a duo-collaboration, for which Brad Mehldau

 wrote exquisite string-arrangements on a couple of tracks. (a "primeur!")